rlucente-se-jboss/flightgear-kiosk-demo/README.md

     . demo.conf
     podman build -f BaseContainerfile -t $CONTAINER_REPO:base

-Tag the base image as `prod` for production and then push both image tags to the registry.
+Push the image to the registry.

-    podman tag $CONTAINER_REPO:base $CONTAINER_REPO:prod
     podman push $CONTAINER_REPO:base
-    podman push $CONTAINER_REPO:prod

 # Review the FlightGear scenario files
 Each FlightGear scenario is defined in a parameter file following the